-The ITMS curriculum is a result of nearly twenty years of development.
+The ITMS curriculum is a result of over twenty years of development.
 Our objective is to produce first-rate therapists with a well-rounded knowledge of massage, its scope of practice, business-related skills and ethical considerations.

 Monday, Tuesday and Thursday 9:00 a.m. - 2:30 p.m.